pikatchu/closedsource/book/0910-job_standoff.md

 His breath hitched.
 The words slithered into his thoughts, wrapping around his sense of self like chains.
 His fingers twitched.
 Doubt crept in.

 “No, Leo!”
-Jasmina’s voice cut through the fog.
-“Don’t listen to it!”
+Jasmina's voice cut through the fog.
+“Don't listen to it!”

 Sebastian struggled against the inquisitors holding him.
 “Fight it!
 You know who you are!”